Winston CHURCHILL – Autographed letter signed to Countess Greffulhe.

 _________________________________

-French version: “Dear Madame Greffulhe, I thank you very much for writing to me for poor Murland Evans.
-I heard about him the other day when I was in Paris, and once again I looked into his case carefully, but I found that, as you say, there is absolutely nothing to do for him.
-It would be a great pleasure for both of us to see you in Paris one day when we will all be there at the same time.
-Sincerely.
-Winston Churchill. »
+French version: "Dear Madame Greffulhe, I thank you most sincerely for writing to me about poor Murland Evans.
+I heard about him the other day when I was in Paris, and once again I examined his case carefully, but I found that, as you say, there is absolutely nothing that can be done for him.
+It would be a great pleasure for both of us to see you in Paris sometime when we are all there at the same time.
+Yours sincerely, Winston Churchill."

-It is both confusing and fascinating to imagine Churchill in the Proustian universe: one of the models of the Duchess of Guermantes, cousin of Robert de Montesquiou, the Countess Greffulhe, was one of the prominent personalities of the Faubourg Saint-Germain.
+It is both disconcerting and fascinating to imagine Churchill in the Proustian universe: one of the models for the Duchess of Guermantes, cousin of Robert de Montesquiou, Countess Greffulhe, was one of the prominent figures of the Faubourg Saint-Germain.